Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 ### Offset

-Allows to horizontally displace the UI.
-Positive values shift it to the right, negative values to the left.
+Allows to displace the UI horizontally and vertically.
+Positive values shift it to the right or down, negative values to the left or up.

 Normally, this should be kept at the default value of 0 px.
 However, in certain cases (e.g. when using VR and setting it to render on the LEFT or RIGHT eye,